asynkron/protoactor-go/README.md

 Root actors are supervised by the `actor.DefaultSupervisionStrategy()`, which always issues a `actor.RestartDirective` for failing actors
 Child actors are supervised by their parents.
-Parents can customize their child supervisor strategy using `gam.Props`
+Parents can customize their child supervisor strategy using `Proto Actor.Props`

 ### Example